sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ###### *Figure 10: Boxplots of Sepal Lengths for Each of the Species*

 ### Plotting a jitter plot
 A [jitter plot](https://datavizproject.com/data-type/jitter-plot/) is a variant of the [strip plot](https://datavizproject.com/data-type/strip-plot/) with a better view of overlapping data points, used to visualize the distribution of many individual one-dimensional values.
-A jitter plot can be overlapped with a boxplot in order to provide a more complete picture of the distribution of our data as well as the location of the individual data points.
-The great thing about `ggplot2`, is that it allows us to add attributes to our already defined plot variable (`boxplot`):
+A jitter plot can be overlapped with a boxplot to provide a more complete picture of the distribution of our data as well as the location of the individual data points.
+The great thing about `ggplot2` is that it allows us to add attributes to our already defined plot variable (`boxplot`):

 ##### **Code**
 ```R